minhhai2209/forge-docs-snapshot/mirror/remote/calling-product-apis/index.md

 ### Java example

-This example uses a GET request to call from a Confluence Content API:
+This example uses a GET request to call the Confluence Content API:

 ```
 ```